Spark-Devices/official_devices/API/instructions/vince.md

-# Clean flash:
+Clean flash ↓

 - Download ROM from the link above
 - Reboot to recovery
 - Wipe system, data, dalvik, cache and vendor
 - Flash ROM zip
 - Reboot and voila!

-# Updating to a newer build (dirty flash):
+Updating to a newer build (dirty flash) ↓

 - Update via OTA Updater, or
 - Flash ROM zip in recovery
 - Reboot and voila!